OutSystems/cloud-connector/README.md

 # OutSystems Cloud Connector

-The OutSystems Cloud Connector (`outsystemscc`) lets you connect the applications running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data private services that are not accessible by the internet. `outsystemscc` is an open-source project written in Go.
+The OutSystems Cloud Connector (`outsystemscc`) lets you connect the applications running in your OutSystems [Project Neo](https://www.outsystems.com/platform/project-neo/) organization to private data and private services that are not accessible by the internet. `outsystemscc` is an open-source project written in Go.

 You run `outsystemscc` on a system in your private network—an on-premises network, a private cloud, or the public cloud—to establish a secure tunnel between your private data and private services (“endpoints”) and the Secure Gateway.
 Your applications can then access the endpoints through the Secure Gateway, the server component you activate for each stage of your Project Neo organization [using the Portal](https://outsystemsrd.atlassian.net/browse/TK-6271).